mohanedattef/Twitter-Lyrics-Bot/README.md

 -bot.py
 contains the logic and authentication and the handling of the lyrics -lyricsmanaging.py
-Handles the lyrics after storing them in a bulk and puts them into manageable pieces -lyrics.txt is the lyrics before handling
+Handles the lyrics after storing them in a bulk and puts them into manageable pieces, it's a little rough but it all depends on how you store your lyrics
--lyrics2.txt
-is the lyrics after handling